 So, everything’s gone to plan you have got the results you need for the course you really want to do at the university of your choice.
 That’s fantastic, your hard work has paid off and it’s time to start preparing for university life.

 Money matters: It is always worth paying some thought to your finances and how you will mange them while at uni.
 It might be the first time you’ve had to manage your own money or cover your own costs.
 It is easy to get in a mess which may stay with you long after graduation, so work together with your parents to figure out what you need to budget for and how you are going to cover it.
 You may need to consider getting a part time job or taking out a student loan.

 Opening up a student bank account is a great idea.
 Banks are competitive and many come with additional student friendly facilities and incentives like travel cards, 0% incremental overdraft facilities and exclusive discount vouchers.
 Shop around for the best account to suit your needs and remember to take your proof of ID and your UCAS confirmation letter to confirm your eligibility.

 Cooking up a storm: If you’re not exactly a dab hand in the kitchen, now is a great time to learn.
-Knowing how to cook just a couple of budget friendly, cooking from store cupboard staples will not only help your money go further but will help keep you healthy and might even make you a few friends.
+Knowing how to cook just a couple of budget friendly meals will not only help your money go further but will help keep you healthy and might even make you a few friends.
 Batch cooking is a great way to save you money and time.
 Check out our batch cooking blog for some inspiration!

-Become a part of your new community: Long before you even set foot on campus you can connect with your university on social media, it will give you a real insight into your new community, what goes on there and the people you might meet ( or want to avoid!).
+Become a part of your new community: Long before you even set foot on campus you can connect with your university on social media, it will give you a real insight into your new community, what goes on there and the people you might meet.

 For heaps of great advice and information visit www.ucas.com